White supremacism! Eurocentrism! Murticulturalism! Western Values! …

 To name a few.

-The Anglican church struggles mostly with the sexuality, particularly homosexuality, but also tries to maintain a serupticious continuation of the last two – through the co-opting of opposition to ‘hate speech’ – though they are never convincing when they try to special plead for the protection of religion, compared to politics.
-Politicians are freely offended for the ideas they hold – often brutally so.
+The Anglican church struggles mostly with the sexuality, particularly homosexuality, but also tries to maintain a surreptitious continuation of the last two on the list above – through the co-opting of opposition to ‘hate speech’ (backdoor blasphemy laws), and the support for faith schools.

 There are problems with religions that are opposed to or resist secularism.
-Many within global Islam see it as a monolith, for the purpose of Dawah, the spreading of Islam – all are brothers and sisters – and that despite how diverse it is, between cultures and sects.
-It is singular religious political judicial system.
-It is ironic that it is Muslims that give out the impression of it being monolithic, and then criticse non-Muslims for not noticing the diversity within.
+Many within global Islam see it as a monolith.
+For the purpose of Dawah, the spreading of Islam, all Muslims are brothers and sisters, despite how diverse the religion is, between cultures and sects.
+It is a singular religious political judicial system.
+It is ironic that it is Muslims that give out the impression of it being monolithic, and then criticise non-Muslims for not noticing the diversity within.

 In this sense Islam, as a system of belief, is not compatible with liberal secular democratic humanism.
 It is possible for some to cherry pick sufficiently for it to appear compatible, and to work reasonably well within a liberal secular democracy, but regular flash points of conflict occur that highlight the differences.

 Some African Americans that have slaves as ancestors might want to point out that Christianity was forced upon them, many originally being Muslims when taken.
 Well, me too – I’m not sure how many of my Celtic ancestors agreed to have Christianity shoved down their throats, but I know I didn’t.
-And, do remember that the Islam of the slaves was imposed upon them in their prior life, when they were notionally free in Africa.
+And, do remember that the Islam of the African American slaves was imposed upon them in their prior life, when they were notionally free in Africa.

 Valuing Global Liberal Secular Democratic Humanism

-The value of ‘Western’ culture is not its whiteness (or its Christianity) but its more general value of freedom; the freedom to say what you think, marry who you choose, believe in any deity you like, appropriate ideas and cultural practices that you find valuable and adapt them as you please.
+The value of ‘Western’ culture is not its whiteness (or its Christianity) but its more general value of freedom; the freedom to say what you think, marry who you choose, believe in any deity (or none) as you like, appropriate ideas and cultural practices that you find valuable and adapt them as you please.
 And it allows us to do that without fear of oppression or persecution.
-That these principles are not fully upheld is not the faault of the principles, but the failure of we that try to live by them.
+That these principles are not fully upheld is not the fault of the principles, but the failure of we that try to live by them.